coldtest-berlin/pq-single-address-backup/README.md

 This defines HOW to safely store its seed offline before you migrate.

 ### Motivation

 Existing Bitcoin backups assume HD wallets and descriptors.
 For long-term inheritance and single-address cold storage, many users need something much simpler:

- - one address
+- one address.
- - one password
+- one password.
- - one paper backup
+- one paper backup.
- - one QR code
+- one QR code.
 - No descriptors.
 - No derivation paths.
 - No HD wallet knowledge required.
 - Password protected like BIP-38 (2012): `WIF + password -> 6P...`

 **This does the same for PQ:**